-- Individuals who travel through the City do not earn the minimum wage rate established by this Ordinance if they make no stops for work purposes, or make only incidental stops not considered to be duties or functions of the job (e.g. purchasing gas, eating a meal, or changing a flat tire). - ii.
-Individuals who travel through the City, and stop in the City as a purpose of their work (e.g. to make pickups or deliveries or perform other job duties), are covered by the Ordinance for all hours worked in the City.
-However, the Ordinance and this rule apply only if the individual performs at least two hours of work within the City in a particular week. - iii.
-An individual who attends a convention, conference, training, educational class, or similar in the City, but performs no other work in the City for an Employer, is not covered by the Ordinance. - 2.4 An employer may make a reasonable estimate of an employee's time spent working in the City for purposes of determining eligibility for the minimum wage rate established by this Ordinance.
-Documentation of how the reasonable estimate was derived may include, but is not limited to, dispatch logs, employee logs, delivery addresses and estimated travel times, or historical averages. - 2.5 An employee, who is otherwise covered by the Ordinance, is covered regardless of immigration status.
+- 2.1 An individual is considered an Employee for purposes of the Ordinance if the individual performs work for an Employer for at least 80 hours in a Benefit Year while the individual is physically located in Minneapolis, regardless of the location of the Employer.
+Employers are not required to track progress towards this threshold for each and every Employee, especially where employees clearly exceed the 80 hour threshold.
+However, if an Employee presents evidence reasonably showing that the Employee has performed at least 80 hours of work for the Employer in a Benefit Year within the City, the Employer will have the responsibility of producing evidence that shows otherwise. - 2.2 Hours spent travelling through the City do not count toward the 80-hour requirement for coverage under the Ordinance if the individual makes no stops for work purposes, or makes only incidental stops not considered to be duties or functions of the job (e.g. purchasing gas, eating a meal, or changing a flat tire). - 2.3 An individual who travels through the City and stops in the City as a purpose of their work (e.g. to make pickups or deliveries or perform other job duties), is covered by the Ordinance for all hours worked in the City.
+However, the Ordinance and this rule apply only if the individual performs at least 80 hours of work in the City within a Benefit Year. - 2.4 An individual who attends a convention, conference, training, educational class, or similar in the City, but performs no other work in the City for an Employer, is not covered by the Ordinance.